hetima/gitupdt/README.md

 4. `pip install -r requirements.txt` is executed with the selected Python interpreter
 5. You can also choose to cancel and install manually later

+The script traverses the repository folders upward.
+If it finds a folder named `.venv` or `venv`, it checks whether it's a venv environment and presents it as an option.
+This allows installation from outside a venv environment, but it's safer to activate the venv beforehand.

 ## Dependencies

 - GitPython